 How Many Internal Links Per Post?

-However, some other experts suggest that it is beneficial to have 5-10 internal links in a post of 2000+ words.
+However, some other experts suggest that it is good to have 5-10 internal links in a post of more than 2000 words.

 Understanding Different Types of Internal Links

-Before you start using internal links on your website, it’s important to know about the different types available to you.
-These types of links serve various purposes and can help improve your website’s navigation and user experience.
+Before using internal links on your website, it is vital that you familiarize yourself with those types of internal links that are available to you.
+These types of links serve various purposes and enhance the overall navigation and experience of users on your website.

 How Many Internal Links Per Post?